bghira/SimpleTuner/OPTIONS.md

                         text embed cache will be recreated.
-This is useful if you've modified any of the existing prompts, or, disabled/enabled Compel, via `--disable_compel` --seen_state_path SEEN_STATE_PATH
+This is useful if you've modified any of the existing prompts, or, disabled/enabled Compel, via `--disable_compel` --caption_strategy {filename,textfile,instance_prompt}
-                        Where the JSON document containing the state of the seen images is stored.
-This helps ensure we do not repeat images too many times.
-  --state_path STATE_PATH
-                        A JSON document containing the current state of training, will be placed here.
-  --caption_strategy {filename,textfile,instance_prompt}
                         The default captioning strategy, 'filename', will use the filename as the caption, after stripping some